Aynslielin/Intelligent-CNC-Plotter-Machine/README_en.md

 ---
 ## Customed Designs & Pen Holder
 Below pictures are the custom-designed components (screw holders), which were designed by using SolidWorks.
 These holders can stabilize the motion of screws when stepper motors are functioning.
-The component files can be found in this Solidworks folder.
+The component files can be found in this folder.
 [SolidWorks](Solidworks)
 <img src="images/X_axis_holder.jpg" width="600">
 <img src="images/XY_axes_holder.jpg" width="600">
 Below picutures are about the pen holder design and pen-up/down logic we applied from a Thingiverse project.
 [Thingiverse Project](https://www.thingiverse.com/thing:2349232)